 Such enduring indentations in early ages of life may push a child to start and get engulfed in habits like drug addiction or alcoholism which temporarily gives them a numbing effect from such abuses because these habits elevate dopamine which is a feel good hormone.
 Furthermore the child can even suffer mental disorders like depression and or anxiety.
 These can lead them to future wrongdoers and adopt violence as they grow up.
 [4,6]

 The results of our study reflected that post intervention knowledge attitude and practices towards monitoring, identification and reporting reporting Child abuse increased drastically.
-This was similar to the findings of the study conducted by Sulata patra among mothers of westbengal and Naughton AM et al which conferred that administration of knowledge to mothers increased the awareness to detect child abuse and emotional effects to child respectively.
-[7,8] Post formal Education AWW and ANMs were having a high knowledge, even better positive attitude toward eradication of child abuse, and also knew the post detection standard operating procedures to report child abuse when it is suspected/ detected.
+This was similar to the findings of the study conducted by Sulata patra among mothers of westbengal and Naughton AM et al which conferred that administration of knowledge to mothers increased the awareness to detect child abuse and emotional effects to child respectively [7,8].
+Post formal Education AWW and ANMs were having a high knowledge, even better positive attitude toward eradication of child abuse, and also knew the post detection standard operating procedures to report child abuse when it is suspected/ detected.

 Prior to imparting the formal education among AWWs and ANMs although they showed a positive attitude but lacked knowledge which was similar to a study of Sonbol et al highlighting a large gap between recognizing signs of physical child abuse and effectively respond to such mishaps if detected among Jordanian dentists..[9,10] they had highlighted that they were unable to detect and were uncertain about diagnosing and place for referring such children.